CyberFlameGO/svnpython/Doc/library/subprocess.rst

    .. note::

       On Windows, SIGTERM is an alias for :meth:`terminate`.
-CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a *creationflags* parameter which includes `CREATE_NEW_PROCESS_GROUP`.
+CTRL_C_EVENT and CTRL_BREAK_EVENT can be sent to processes started with a `creationflags` parameter which includes `CREATE_NEW_PROCESS_GROUP`.

-   .. versionadded:: 2.6

 .. method:: Popen.terminate()